 - False ID cards are illegal.
 Possession, use, or manufacture of false ID cards will result in fines (a maximum of $500 for possession; a minimum of $1,000 for manufacture or sale) as well as suspension of the driver's license for a first offense.

 - Underage possession of an alcoholic beverage is illegal.
-Attempt to purchase or the possession, transportation, or consumption of an alcoholic beverage will result in fines as well as suspension of the driver's license for a first offense.
-Fine for second offense is a maximum of $500.
+Attempt to purchase or the possession, transportation, or consumption of an alcoholic beverage will incur, for a first offense, a fine of a maximum of $500 as well as suspension of the driver's license.
+Fine for a second offense is a maximum of $1,000.

 - Asking a minor to purchase an alcoholic beverage is illegal, resulting in a minimum fine of $300 for the first offense.